nnduc/nnduc.github.io/_posts/2017-09-25-tips-to-be-more-productive-with-xcode.md

 ---
 layout: post
-title:  "Tips to be more productive with Xcode [en]"
+title:  "Tips to be more productive with Xcode"
 date:   2017-09-25 07:02:34 +0700
 ---